RWLPedal/music-pcbs/SongifierBoost/README.md

 ### Offboard wiring

-Offboard wiring is standard for this pedal.
-See the [detailed offboard wiring instructions](https://github.com/RWLPedal/music-pcbs/blob/main/instructions/WIRING.md) if you want more specifics.
+Offboard wiring is unusual for this pedal.
+There are pads for input and output jacks, as well as power, at the top.
+These should be labeled.

+There are also 9 direct connections to a footswitch.
+You can wire them directly to the footswitch, so BPIN/BPOUT/INPGND will connect to the first row of the footswitch, SWIN/SWOUT/GNDIN will connect to the second, and AMPIN/AMPOUT/LEDIN will connect to the third row.

+The wiring is set up this way because this is not a true bypass pedal.

 ## Schematic